MCH Best. NPM 7: Injury Hospitilization

 Examples from the Field.
 There are currently 1 ESM across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 Access description of this ESM through the MCH Digital Library.
 You can use this ESM to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Provide oversight and regulation of innovative programs such as comprehensive home safety assessments,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Provide oversight and regulation of innovative programs such as comprehensive home safety assessments,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):